fga/fga-directory/sites/all/modules/contrib/filefield_paths/README.txt

-The FileField Paths module extends the default functionality of Drupals core File module, Image module and many other File upload modules, by adding the ability to use entity based tokens in destination paths and filenames.
+The File (Field) Paths module extends the default functionality of Drupals core File module, Image module and many other File upload modules, by adding the ability to use entity based tokens in destination paths and filenames.

-In simple terms, FileField Paths allows you to automatically sort and rename your uploaded files using token based replacement patterns to maintain a nice clean filesystem.
+In simple terms, File (Field) Paths allows you to automatically sort and rename your uploaded files using token based replacement patterns to maintain a nice clean filesystem.

-FileField Paths was written and is maintained by Stuart Clark (deciphered).
+File (Field) Paths was written and is maintained by Stuart Clark (deciphered).
 - http://stuar.tc/lark
 - http://twitter.com/Decipher